For You — Mind

 Track Your Diagnostic Performance, Not Just How You Feel

 After two weeks of adapted fasting, honestly evaluate: are you catching things faster in the morning?
 Are you holding more variables in your head during complex diag?
 Is the 2pm brain fog better, worse, or the same?
 If you're not seeing cognitive improvement in actual diagnostic work, this protocol may not be for you.
-The research shows population-level benefits, but individual responses vary.
+The evidence suggests population-level benefits, but individual responses vary.

 The Long Game: Neuroprotection

 Here's the part that matters most and gets talked about least.
 Diagnostic techs rely on their brain longer than they rely on their back.
 You can work with a bad disc if you manage it.
 You can't diagnose with a brain that's declining.
-Research on fasting and neurodegenerative disease — published in The New England Journal of Medicine by Dr. Mattson and Dr. Rafael de Cabo — suggests that intermittent fasting may slow age-related cognitive decline through the combined effects of BDNF elevation, reduced neuroinflammation, and enhanced autophagy.
+Emerging evidence suggests that intermittent fasting may slow age-related cognitive decline through the combined effects of BDNF elevation, reduced neuroinflammation, and enhanced autophagy.

 That's not a guarantee.
 It's a body of evidence that says: the thing you do to fuel your brain matters for how long that brain stays sharp.
 And for a tech whose entire career depends on cognitive performance, that's worth paying attention to.